Henry Alvin Cameron: Education and career

 Cameron graduated in 1892 from Meigs High School in East Nashville - the first black public high school in the city of Nashville.
 In 1896, he was awarded a Bachelor of Arts degree from Fisk University and joined the faculty at Pearl High School in Nashville a year later as a science teacher.
 In 1898, Cameron received his Bachelor of Laws degree from Central Tennessee College, a post-secondary school for blacks located at the current site of Cameron School.
 He married his long-time high school sweetheart, Louise S. Brien, on June 5, 1899.

 Cameron was an avid sports enthusiast who became the first basketball and baseball coach at Pearl High in Nashville.
-He also served in a multitude of other roles in the community: President of the Middle Tennessee Teacher's Association, Secretary of the Tennessee Aid Association, Member of the Nashville Teacher's Literary and Benefit Association, Republican, a 32nd degree Mason, Fraternal Member of the Knights of Pythias and the Grand Lodge of Tennessee and President of the Capital City Baseball League, a local baseball franchise consisting of eight teams based in the Nashville area.
+He also served in a multitude of other roles in the community: President of the Middle Tennessee Teacher's Association, Secretary of the Tennessee Aid Association, Member of the Nashville Teacher's Literary and Benefit Association, Republican, of Prince Hall Freemasonry and 32nd degree Scottish Rite mason, Fraternal Member of the Knights of Pythias of North America, South America, Europe, Asia, Africa and Australia and the Grand Lodge of Tennessee and President of the Capital City Baseball League, a local baseball franchise consisting of eight teams based in the Nashville area.